Bringing Disputing Parties Together Through Mediation

 Disputes are common between parties in any legal or family matter.
 You may be in disagreement with your spouse in a divorce issue, such as how to resolve child custody, child support, or the division of marital property.
 In other areas, you may be concerned about your parents’ estate plan, be involved in a probate conflict, or real estate controversy.
 These disputes can lead to protracted litigation that is time-consuming, expensive, and emotionally stressful.

 At the Law Office of John Lemieux, we can help you avoid contentious litigation and the emotional and financial damage it can incur.
 Our Portland mediation lawyer focuses exclusively on this beneficial and more amicable dispute resolution process that does not pit you against your “opponent” but uses problem-solving negotiation to come to mutually-beneficial terms.
 Our attorney is a formally-trained certified mediator who has resolved hundreds of cases with a high success rate.
 Attorney Lemieux has the honed skills and legal proficiency that can be put to work for you.

 Trying to find a better way to settle your dispute?
-Contact the Law Office of John Lemieux at (207) 709-0346 or via our online request form for a free 30-minute consultation.
+Contact the Law Office of John Lemieux at (207) 709-0346 or via our online request form for a free 15-minute initial consultation to see if our mediation services are for you.
 Also serving Mid Coast, Lewiston-Auburn, and York County.